The present organ was constructed in three stages:

 The large number of low-pitched stops reflects the particular acoustic of Wakefield Cathedral, where the lower pitches do not carry well through the building.
 This is particularly true when there is a large congregation.
 While Wakefield Cathedral Organ is unmistakably English in character, well-suited to accompanying both choir and congregation, it is also remarkably versatile for recital work.
 We often feel it sounds better in the building than its designs suggests it should!
 This is largely due to the sensitive rebuilding by Mr David Wood in 1985.

-There have only been five organists at Wakefield since the church became a cathedral in 1888, the current incumbent being Thomas Moore.
+There have only been five organists at Wakefield since the church became a cathedral in 1888, the most recent incumbent being Thomas Moore.
 The previous Organist and Director of Music, Jonathan Bielby, was in post from 1970 until Easter 2010 giving 40 years service and making him then the longest serving organist in any English Cathedral.